 4. Tab Top Curtains

-In Tab Top Curtains tabs or loops of fabric is made at the top to pass the hanging rod through it.
+In Tab Top Curtains tabs or loops of fabric are made at the top to pass the hanging rod through it.
 These type curtains go well with all weights of fabrics as they hang evenly and have a repetitive, folded appearance.
 Tab-top curtains add visual interest without sacrificing simplicity.
-The distance between two tabs or loops at the top of curtain varies with personal interest but 8 inch is the standard distance between the tabs.
+The distance between two tabs or loops at the top of the curtain varies with personal interest but 8 inches is the standard distance between the tabs.

 5. Sheer Curtains